Too often, we hear the same names for prominent universities showing up again and again on college ranking lists.

 Today, we talk about 10 of the best east coast universities on the rise.
 Within the last two decades, these schools have shown a tremendous commitment towards furthering their education, facilities, resources, and faculty appointments.

-Here are our picks for the top ten east coast universities on the rise.
+Here are our picks for 10 of the best east coast universities on the rise.

 Starting our list is a rural New Jersey college that has won many prestigious awards in recent years for its commitment to education.
 Perhaps its highest-rising program is the Cotsakos College of Business, which has won numerous awards in the last decade.
 These awards include a listing in the Princeton Review’s Best 295 Business Schools guide, six consecutive listings in Financial Planning Magazine as a top school for financial planners, and recognition in the List of Top University Sales Programs by the Sales Education Foundation of Dayton.